JacobFV/mln-dashboard/docs/client.md

 # Client

 Pages are defined in `/pages` directory and written in ReactJS (mostly typescript).
+I am recommending the following libraries:

-I used the material-ui library for user interface design because its components provide a strong starting point to meet user expectations on both desktop and mobile, different screen sizes, and with accessibility requirements.
+- material-ui and mui: developer-friendly, accelerate development time, meet user expectations on both desktop and mobile, different screen sizes, and with accessibility requirements.

-I used the axios library to make HTTP requests to the server since it handles errors and building json objects from the response data for the client.
+- apollo ecosystem: flexible and complex queries with client-side caching.
+- Modularized SASS: for flexible styling with jsx/tsx.